hercychang/prep-step-1/part1-data_types/what_is_ruby.md

 # What is Ruby?

-As a programmer, your job is to take a problem and break it down into smaller problem until you reach tasks simple enough to be comprehensible to a computer.
+As a programmer, your job is to take a problem and break it down into smaller problems until you reach tasks simple enough to be comprehensible to a computer.

 In this course, you'll use a programming language to communicate tasks to your